minfinite1111/UCI_1994_Census_Data_Classification/README.md

-Correctly predicted false positives with a 79% percision by applying XGboost for ensemble boosting classification.
+Correctly predicted false positives with a 79% percision by applying XGboost ensemble boosting classification.

 # Analysis